-The programs in this section are multi-sector initiatives, in that they incorporate aspects of, or provide benefits in each of the four sectors: economic development and revitalization, infrastructure, planning, and housing.
+The program s in this section are is a multi-sector initiative, in that they which incorporate aspects of, or provide benefits in each of the four sectors: economic development and revitalization, infrastructure, planning, and housing.
 Similarly, these initiatives involve a variety of potential subrecipients at different scales, depending on the scope of the initiative.